On this page

 At what point in the immigration process is Form I-485 typically filed?

-Consult the official I-485 instructions for comprehensive guidance tailored to your specific immigration case and circumstances.
+Review the official I-485 instructions for guidance specific to your immigration category and circumstances.
+Review the official I-485 instructions for complete guidance specific to your immigration case and circumstances.

 How do I choose the correct eligibility category code on I-485?

-The eligibility category code you select establishes the foundation for your Form I-485 filing.
-The criteria for adjustment of status differ according to the specific immigrant category.
-Notably, those who have been granted a National Interest Waiver for the job offer requirement, as well as individuals classified as aliens of extraordinary ability under INA section 203(b)(1)(A), are exempt from filing Supplement J.
+The eligibility category code you select defines the basis for your Form I-485 filing.
+If you are classified as an alien of extraordinary ability under INA section 203(b)(1)(A), you are exempt from submitting Supplement J.

 What supporting documents do I need for I-485?